Neil Armstrong: 'Diffident' emissary of mankind

 Neil Armstrong was a towering, if not mythical, figure in the world of spaceflight.

-As the world sat awestruck in front of their television sets, marvelling at the achievement of sending an emissary to the surface of another world, he was one man and every man.
+As the world sat awestruck in front of their television sets, marvelling at the achievement of sending an emissary to the surface of another world, he was one person and every person.

 As President Nixon's plaque on the lunar module proclaimed: "We came in peace for all mankind".